AdobeDocs/commerce-merchant-services.en/help/live-search/storefront-popover.md

 [!NOTE]

 The [!DNL Live Search] storefront popover is available only for stores that use the *Luma* theme, or a customized theme that is based on *Luma*.
-The *Luma* theme is included in the Commerce sample data.
+The *Luma* theme is included in the [!DNL Commerce] sample data.
 The popover does not support the *Blank* theme.
 See [Working with a modified theme](#working-with-modified-theme) for more information.

 ## Searchable attributes